分类分类

 Platform Availability: Windows, Mac, Pocket PC, Microsoft TV, MSN Companion

-msn messenger Use the Contact List to see who’s online and available to chat.
+Use the Contact List to see who’s online and available to chat.
 You can then exchange instant messages with up to four friends in the same conversation window.
 MSN correspondents in your Contact List can also be broken down into groups for easy organization.

 A nice privacy feature is the ability to "hide" your online presence.
 You can appear "Offline" to everybody in general or only to those you choose by using the "blocking" option.
 You can also block people from sending you instant messages.